Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Introduction

 We will show that as long as the censoring is non-informative and the potential censoring times are i.i.d.\ across all units, the logrank test can be justified by randomization, without requiring any distributional assumption on the potential event times.
 Specifically, under a Bernoulli randomized experiment and non-informative i.i.d.\ censoring, if the treatment has no effect on any unit's event time, then the randomization distribution of the logrank statistic, i.e., the distribution conditional on all the potential event times, is asymptotically standard Gaussian.
 Our proof makes use of a novel martingale construction, the martingale central limit theorem, and Gaussian approximation of hypergeometric distributions.
 Our result shows that in practice we can be more confident in using the logrank test, when the units are randomly assigned to the two treatment arms and the censoring is i.i.d. across units under each treatment arm.
-This is because the validity of the logrank test does not require any distributional assumption on the potential event times.
-The result is particularly useful if the experimenter is able to control both the treatment assignment and the censoring mechanism, because the logrank test can then be justified by physical implementation.
+The result is particularly useful if the experimenter is able to control both the treatment assignment and the censoring mechanisms, because the logrank test can then be justified by physical implementation.

 Furthermore, we extend the theory to the stratified logrank test.
-Note that under superpopulation inference, the stratified logrank test is often preferred when we want to adjust covariates that are known or suspected to affect the event times.
+Note that under superpopulation inference, the stratified logrank test is often preferred when we want to adjust covariates that may affect the event times.
 Because our finite-population justification of the logrank test allow arbitrary distribution of the event times, the original motivation for stratification seems unnecessary, at least in terms of the validity of the logrank test.
-However, as we demonstrated later, such an extension is still useful, especially in randomized block designs and when censoring mechanism varies across strata.
+However, as demonstrated later, such an extension is still useful, especially in randomized block designs and when the censoring mechanism varies across strata.